Models

 To customize a model's settings, click on the settings icon next to the model name.

-There are four main properties that can be customized: Max Tokens, Temperature, Frequency Penalty, Presence Penalty and Interaction Max Messages.
+There are four main properties that can be customized: Max Tokens, Temperature, Interaction Max Messages, Region, Frequency Penalty, Presence Penalty, and Vision.

 Max Tokens: This property determines the maximum number of tokens that the model can consume when generating a response.
 By default, this is set to the maximum context size for the model, but you can reduce it to limit the amount of resources used by the model.
 This can help save token cost but may also reduce the ability of the chatbot to keep up with the conversation.